 5354 504 Nov 14 2022 06:34:18 1668407658 2022-11-14T06:34:18Z

-The request object is a global variable in the command environment and is available to directory functions and LSP pages.
-The request object provides information sent by the client to the server.
+The request object is a global variable in the command environment, accessible in directory functions and Lua Server Pages (LSP).
+It contains all the information sent by the client to the server, allowing you to easily handle incoming data like form submissions, query parameters, and more.

 <html> <!-- request example usage --> <?lsp -- has the page been modified in the last 2 minutes print("<h2>request methods</h2>"); print("<pre>"); request:checktime(response, os.time() - 120) print("request:checktime(response,os.time() - 120)"); print("request:user() ", request:user()) print("request:cookie'z9ZAqJtI'", request:cookie"z9ZAqJtI") print("request:header'User-Agent'", request:header"User-Agent") print("\nAll request headers") for k,v in next, request:header() do print(k,'=',v) end print("\nrequest:method() ", request:method()) print("request:uri() ", request:uri()) local t =request:data() print("request:data() ", request:data()) for k,v in next, t do print("\t",k,'=',v) end print("\nrequest:session() ", request:session(true)) if request:session() then print("session id", request:session():id(),"\n") end print("request:version() ", request:version()) print("</pre>") ?> </html>